HumbleHominid/Computer-Graphics-Touhou-Game/Docs/Use_Cases/playerBomb.md

         </tr>
         <tr>
             <td align="right">Notes and Issues:</td>
-            <td>Note, this does not describe the resourses needed to fire the bomb</td>
+            <td>Note, this does not describe the resources needed to fire the bomb</td>
         </tr>
     </tbody>
 </table>